Coming Back to the Body

 Let me introduce you to Emotional Freedom Technique — tapping — if you haven't met yet.

 You tap on meridian points on your body while processing difficult emotions.
-The points: karate chop on the side of your hand, top of the head, inner eyebrow, outer eye, above the lip, below the lip, collarbone, under the armpit, and each fingertip.
+The sequence: karate chop on the side of your hand, top of the head, inner eyebrow, outer eye, above the lip, below the lip, collarbone, under the armpit, and each fingertip.
 Back to the karate chop.
-That's the sequence.

 Before you start — rate your stress on a scale of one to ten.
 After — rate it again.
 Watch it go down.